 A: The timing of testing depends on brand requirements and the product type.
 Any point in the supply chain has a possibility to cause a product to fail.
 In many cases the largest chemical impact is at the raw material (i.e. fabric, trims) stage.
 Testing at this stage can provide information about compliance prior to assembling the finished product and allow for the testing of a material only once if it is used on several finished products.
 However, in order to guarantee compliance of a garment-treated or embellished product, it may be necessary to test at the finished product stage.
 Any chemical treatment to a consumer product could introduce restricted substances, so it is important for suppliers to purchase and use only chemicals which are known to be free of substances restricted by a brand’s RSL, or capable of meeting brand RSL requirements if processed correctly.

 Q: Do we test each of the component inks or test a blended ink?
 Our concern is that each separate component ink may be RSL compliant, but when blended together to make an ink for screen printing it might exceed the RSL limit.

 A: When various inks that all comply with the RSL limits individually are combined into a design on textiles, the relative amount of any restricted analyte in the ink will remain the same based on the volume or weight of ink applied.
 There should not be any concern that an ink that passes RSL on its own will then fail the RSL when combined with other compliant inks in a graphic design.
 This is provided that the screen print facility has process control measures in place to prevent any contamination of the inks or screen prints in the production process.

-There are rare circumstances where a mixture of two or more dyes may cause an RSL failure due to chemical reactions between the ingredients.
-Chemical suppliers can assist in preparing dye formulations to avoid this from happening
+There are rare circumstances where a mixture of two or more dyes or auxiliary chemicals may cause an RSL failure due to chemical reactions between the ingredients.
+Chemical suppliers can assist in preparing dye and auxiliary formulations to avoid this from happening.

 Q: When should heat transfer materials be tested?